ioannisman/ioannisman.github.io/_pages/latest_news.md

 ## 2024
 - ***30/01/2024***
-	The paper <a href="https://www.sciencedirect.com/science/article/abs/pii/S0166218X23003608">*"New variants of Perfect Non-crossing Matchings"*</a> has been published.
+	Our paper <a href="https://www.sciencedirect.com/science/article/abs/pii/S0166218X23003608">*"New variants of Perfect Non-crossing Matchings"*</a> has been published.

 ## 2023